M-1-7-7/Scripts/Dirty_Word_search/Readme.md

 # Overview
-This is a dirty word searcher that scans the file system and identifies specified words in documentation.
+This is a word searcher that scans the file system and identifies specified words in documentation.

 ## File Types
 - PDF
-- PowerPoint (PPT)
+- PowerPoint (PPT, PPTX)
-- Word Documents (DOC)
+- Word Documents (DOC, DOCX)
-- Excel Spreadsheets (XLS)
+- Excel Spreadsheets (XLS, XLSX)

 ## Todo List